Dattunaik5522/Dattunaik5522/README.md

-- 🔭 I’m a student at Sagi Ramakrishanam Raju Engineering College.
+- 🔭 I’m a Junior Software Developer with 2 years of experience.
-- 🌱 I’m currently learning more about Full Stack Development.
+- 🌱 Proficient in JavaScript, including frameworks like React for front-end development.
-- 💻 I'm currently working at cognizant technologies.
+- 💻 Experienced in Node.js for server-side development and Knowledgeable in Express.js for building RESTful APIs
-- 🤔 I’m looking for help with career guidance.
+- 🤔 Familiar with version control systems such as Git
 - ⚡ Fun fact: I would love to work with same-minded people like me as a team.

 [![Linkedin: DattuNaik](https://img.shields.io/badge/-Dattunaik-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/dattu-naik-guguloth-6449961a3/)](https://www.linkedin.com/in/dattu-naik-guguloth-6449961a3/)